-I am writing the tutorial base on electric power which is useful everywhere.
+Here, I am describing an electric power and its types which are useful everywhere in electrical technology.
 When we study, the first arises

 - What is Electric Power?

-- Which are the 2 types of Electric Power?
+- What are the types of Electric Power?

 What is Electric Power?

 The basic definition of Power is ‘the rate of doing work’.
 It means, work has consumed energy with respect to a particular time.